jaswanthmanda/fleet-management-backend/README.md

 # Fleet Management Backend

-Backend implementation for the Peppermint Robotics Fleet Management Dashboard hiring challenge.
+Backend implementation for the Fleet Management Dashboard.

 ---